Are you an overwhelmed writer that needs rescuing? Stop drowning in your to-do list and start living a more joyful creative life!

 Disease of any kind, from a mild headache to a full-blown illness or injury, saps your resources.
 Think of how much you normally accomplish in a day, from getting up and showering to getting dressed and eating breakfast, running daily errands and taking care of those around you, managing the stress and surprises in your life, and doing it all over again day after day.

 Accomplishing even the minimum takes loads of energy.
 To keep up, you have to be operating at normal speed at the very least.
 Adding an intense activity like writing to your daily routine means you’re looking to do more than that.
 You don’t want to just keep up, you need to clear the way to do more.
-That means you need to become more productive, and trust me—how productive you are depends entirely on how good you feel.
+That means you need to become more productive, and trust me—how productive you are depending entirely on how good you feel.

 In Overwhelmed Writer Rescue, I help readers focus on three areas of personal wellness that are critical to productivity: safeguarding your energy, keeping your brain sharp, and relieving stress.